Machinima: Generalization

 In January 2000, Hugh Hancock, the founder of Strange Company, launched a new website, machinima.com.
-A misspelled contraction of machine cinema (machinema), the term machinima was intended to dissociate in-game filming from a specific engine.
-The misspelling stuck because it also referenced anime.
+Coined by Anthony Bailey in a May 1998 email to Hancock, the term is a misspelled portmanteau of machine cinema (machinema) which was intended to dissociate in-game filming from a specific engine.
 The new site featured tutorials, interviews, articles, and the exclusive release of Tritin Films' Quad God.
 The first film made with Quake III Arena, Quad God was also the first to be distributed as recorded video frames, not game-specific instructions.
 This change was initially controversial among machinima producers who preferred the smaller size of demo files.
 However, demo files required a copy of the game to view.
 The more accessible traditional video format broadened Quad God's viewership, and the work was distributed on CDs bundled with magazines.
 Thus, id's decision to protect Quake III's code inadvertently caused machinima creators to use more general solutions and thus widen their audience.
 Within a few years, machinima films were almost exclusively distributed in common video file formats.

 Machinima began to receive mainstream notice.
 Roger Ebert discussed it in a June 2000 article and praised Strange Company's machinima setting of Percy Bysshe Shelley's sonnet "Ozymandias".
 At Showtime Network's 2001 Alternative Media Festival, the ILL Clan's 2000 machinima film Hardly Workin' won the Best Experimental and Best in SHO awards.
 Steven Spielberg used Unreal Tournament to test special effects while working on his 2001 film Artificial Intelligence: A.I.
 Eventually, interest spread to game developers.
 In July 2001, Epic Games announced that its upcoming game Unreal Tournament 2003 would include Matinee, a machinima production software utility.
 As involvement increased, filmmakers released fewer new productions to focus on quality.

 At the March 2002 Game Developers Conference, five machinima makers—Anthony Bailey, Hugh Hancock, Katherine Anna Kang, Paul Marino, and Matthew Ross—founded the AMAS, a non-profit organization dedicated to promoting machinima.
 At QuakeCon in August, the new organization held the first Machinima Film Festival, which received mainstream media coverage.
 Anachronox: The Movie, by Jake Hughes and Tom Hall, won three awards, including Best Picture.
 The next year, "In the Waiting Line", produced by Ghost Robot, directed by Tommy Pallotta and animated by Randy Cole, utilizing Fountainhead Entertainment's Machinimation tools, it became the first machinima music video to air on MTV.
 As graphics technology improved, machinima filmmakers used other video games and consumer-grade video editing software.
 Using Bungie's 2001 game Halo: Combat Evolved, Rooster Teeth Productions created a popular comedy series Red vs. Blue: The Blood Gulch Chronicles.
 The series' second season premiered at the Lincoln Center for the Performing Arts in 2004.